-- You’re usually charged a higher interest rate compared with the introductory period of an ARM.
+- You’re usually charged a higher interest rate compared with the rates offered during the introductory period of an ARM.

-- When you take out a mortgage while interest rates are high, you’ll be locked into that rate even if they drop later.
+- If you take out a mortgage while interest rates are high, then you’ll be locked into that rate.

 What Is an Adjustable-Rate Mortgage?